Ganeshshinde-2003/sql-editor-website/README.md

 - Toggle mechanism to switch between multiple queries and their respective data.
 - Responsive and minimal UI.

+## How It Works
+- User enters an SQL-like query in the input field.
+- The app matches the query with a predefined dataset.
+- The relevant dataset is displayed in a paginated table.
+- Users can toggle between different queries.
+- No actual SQL execution is performed; data is purely static.

 ## Folder Structure
 ```
 📦 app